8 Using Transparent Data Encryption with Other Oracle Features

 24 rows selected.

-The following scenario shows how to configure one endpoint for each of the primary and standby databases, and then migrate the primary and standby databases from a software keystore to Oracle Key Vault.
+The following scenario shows how to configure one endpoint for each of the primary and standby databases, and then migrate the primary and standby databases from a TDE wallet to Oracle Key Vault.
 This scenario uses a single-instance, multitenant Oracle Data Guard environment with one physical standby database.
 The version for the primary and standby databases must be release 19.6 or later.
 To complete this procedure, you must perform each step in the sequence shown.
 See Oracle Key Vault RESTful Services Administrator's Guide for how an Oracle Key Vault administrator can create these files, which are later used by database administrators to automatically onboard their databases into Oracle Key Vault.

 1. Copy the primary deployment script to the primary database host.